mcjars/www/README.md

 # www - Minecraft Jar Downloading/Lookup Website

-www is a explorer-like website for downnloading Minecraft server versions.
+www is a explorer-like website for downloading Minecraft server versions.
 It allows you to easily download, install, and lookup versions of the Minecraft server software and their Configs.

 ## Features